Maazshakir/JSgame/README.md

 # JSgame
-basic js game only optimized for mobile devices
+js game only optimized for mobile devices but can be played on any device